AaronRuben/Heart-Disease-Risk-Prediction/README.md

 ### Introduction

 ### Background
-Cardiovascular diseases (CVD) are the number 1 cause of deaths worldwide with over 17 million deaths per year [1].
+Cardiovascular diseases (CVD) are the number one cause of deaths worldwide with over 17 million deaths per year [1].
 Since 1947, the Framingham Heart Study (FHS) has been a central pioneer of the expansion from treatment-based to preventive medicine by establishing risk factor determination as a central pillar of data analysis of studying disease.
 [2].
 With more data available than ever before, machine learning has been shown to improve risk score predictions for CVD and beyond [3].
 The dataset consists of continuous (ie Age, Cigarettes per day, etc) and binary (Is this person a current smoker) variables.
 In total there are 15 features included by over 4000 records.
 The aim is to predict if someone is in risk of developing a CVD within the next ten years and to pinpoint potential risk factors.
 The dataset is publicly available on [kaggle](https://www.kaggle.com/dileep070/heart-disease-prediction-using-logistic-regression).

 ### Data Cleaning